bjt-user/Linux/fonts.md

 #### good colors

-For the terminal I like:
+For the terminal emulators I like:
 - `fira code regular`